jdesbonnet/Underground_Sensor_Experiment_1/README.md

 Telemetry indicated that there was at most a few days of battery life left.
 Dug up sensor at about 16:30, replaced LiFePO4 cell with an identical fully-charged cell.
 Cell  voltage was found to be 2.447V before replacement.

 Also updated firmware from version 0.7.1 to 0.7.3.
 This version fixes a power management bug (Issue #13) which should significantly improve battery life.
-The bug meant that the first sleep cycle after boot/reset was not in full deep sleep and was consuming in excess of 1mA (when it should have been consuming only 4µA).
-Because the watchdog timer resets the device every few hours this bug was a significant waste of battery capacity.
-This bug was expecially significant at the end of the battery discharge cycle when the polling period is extended by a factor of 8.
+Issue #13 caused the first sleep cycle after boot/reset not to be in full deep sleep mode.
+Instead it was consuming in excess of 1mA (when it should have been consuming only 4µA).
+Because the watchdog timer resets the device every few hours this bug caused a significant waste of battery capacity.
+It was expecially significant at the end of the battery discharge cycle when the polling period is extended by a factor of 8.
 It meant that every few hours the unit drew over 1mA for an entire (long) sleep cycle.

 It was found that the unit transmitted 49460 messages from start of experiment (4 Dec 2016) which agrees reasonably well with my projected estimate of 54000 messages.